Tendrl/tendrl-ansible/roles/tendrl-server/README.md

 Role Variables
 --------------

- *  When `etcd_ip_address` variable is undefined (which is the default state), this role will use ip address of default ipv4 network interface to configure etcd, otherwise a value of this variable will be used.
+ *  Variable `etcd_ip_address` is mandatory, when you let this variable undefined, installation will fail.

+    Value of `etcd_ip_address` is used to configure where etcd instance is listening.

+    If you provide a hostname instead of an ip address there, etcd instance may fail to even start.
+Note that etcd upstream requires to use ip address for this configuration.

+ *  Variable `etcd_fqdn` is mandatory, when you let this variable undefined, installation will fail.

+    Value of this variable is used to configure tendrl components to be able to connect to etcd instance (aka tednrl central store).

+    If you provide an ip address instead of fqdn there, tendrl components may fail to start or even crash.
+Note that etcd upstream requires to use fqdn for this configuration.

  *  When `graphite_ip_address` variable is undefined (which is the default state), this role will use ip address of default ipv4 network interface,